HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/other/githubbranchprotection.md

 # How to set up new repo
-*16-11-2023*
+*18-12-2023*

 Status: Work in progress

+ToDo: Create some kind of template

 ## Step 1: Set up branch protection

-Go to the Settings tab -> Code and automation -> Branches.
+Go to the Settings tab
+In the section Code and automation -> Branches.

 ### Branch name pattern

+-> Add Branch protection rule

 Type the name of the branch, type enter.